Best Places to Save Money: Secure and Grow Your Savings

 Yet what if you could store your money elsewhere, earn a better savings rate, and be able to leverage that money in the same way as the banks do?
 Because if the bank can do it, so can you.

-Where Is It Best to Save Money?
+But Where Is the Best Place to Save Money?

-Utilizing a strategy we call Infinite Banking, you can do what the banks do, and at a better savings rate than you’ll get with the banks.
-It starts with a specially designed whole life insurance policy, with a mutual company.
+Utilizing a strategy we call infinite banking, you can do what the banks do, and at a better savings rate than you’ll get with the banks.
+It starts with a specially designed whole life insurance policy with a mutual company.

-This concept that has been used for hundreds of years, yet it feels like it’s one of the world’s best-kept secrets.
+This concept has been used for hundreds of years, yet it feels like it’s one of the world’s best-kept secrets.
 Why?
 Because today, it’s primarily the super wealthy who use this strategy.

-Whole Life Insurance: Emergency Fund and Alternative High Yield Savings Account
+Whole Life Insurance: Emergency Fund and Alternative High-Yield Savings Account

 One of the great strengths of a whole life policy is the savings rate.
 Whole life insurance has a cash value benefit, on top of the death benefit.
 This is cash that you have access to while living and is guaranteed to grow each year.
-You can also receive non-guaranteed dividends, however, most companies have paid dividends for over a hundred years.
+You can also receive non-guaranteed dividends.
+However, most companies have paid dividends for over a hundred years.

 To do what the banks do, you can take a policy loan.
 Rather than liquidating your cash value, you’re using your value as collateral to get a loan from the insurance company.
 When you withdraw money from a savings account or money market fund, you stop the full compounding growth of your money.
 When you take a whole life insurance policy loan, you keep your money in place so it can compound uninterrupted…and you still have money to use.

-Then, you can use that policy loan for cash flowing investments and opportunities.
+Then, you can use that policy loan for cash-flow investments and opportunities.
 As Robert Kiyosaki says, you should look to use “other people’s money” (OPM) as often as possible.
 The more you can create situations of leverage, the more you can grow your wealth at the same time as you create new streams of income and cash flow.

-Why Isn’t it Mainstream?
+Why isn’t it Mainstream?

 Book A Strategy Call